nightscout/user_guide/nightscout/azure_plugins.md

 |BASE_URL | Genutzt für Links .
 APIs, pushover, callbacks nutzen diesen Wert.
 Normalerweise ist es die URL - Adresse, der Typ kann von http auf https geändert werden|

+AR2

+AR2 generates alarms based on forecasted values.
+AR2 is enabled by default if no alarm thresholds are set or if the ALARM_TYPES variable includes predict.
+You can adjust AR2 behavior with the following extended settings variables:

+    AR2_USE_RAW (to forecast using rawbg values when standard values don’t trigger an alarm; default is false) AR2_CONE_FACTOR (to adjust size of cone, use 0 for a single line; default is 2)

+To learn more about AR2, see Forecasting Using AR2 Algorithm.
+Simple Alarms